The 20 Best Coach Syndrome Doctors Near Me in Delaware, US

 English

-Maura Mcmanus is a Physiatrist in Wilmington, Delaware.
-Dr. Mcmanus has been practicing medicine for over 8 years and is rated as an Experienced provider by MediFind in the treatment of Coach Syndrome.
-Her top areas of expertise are Mucopolysaccharidoses (MPS), Chondrodystrophy, CHARGE Syndrome, and Early Infantile Epileptic Encephalopathy.
+Maura Mcmanus is a Physiatrist practicing medicine in Wilmington, Delaware.
+She has been practicing medicine for over 8 years.
+Dr. Mcmanus is rated as an Experienced provider by MediFind in the treatment of Coach Syndrome.
+She is also highly rated in 34 other conditions, according to our data.
+Her clinical expertise encompasses Cerebral Palsy, Spastic Diplegia Infantile Type, Spasticity, and Moebius Syndrome.
+Dr. Mcmanus is board certified in American Board Of Physical Medicine & Rehabilitation.

 Experienced in Coach Syndrome